mglenn001/CSC522_Final_Project/README.md

 # CSC522_Final_Project
-Your class project is an opportunity for you to explore an interesting data mining problem of your choice in the context of a real-world data set.
-Below, you will find some project ideas, but the best idea would be to combine what we have learned in this course with your own research interests.
+This project explores an interesting data mining problem in the context of a real-world data set (ECONet).
+This project combines what we learned in the course CSC522 along with our own research interests, including two novel aspects.

 repo link: https://github.com/mglenn001/CSC522_Final_Project